Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Completeness analysis

 To estimate the M$_\star$ completeness, we start with estimating the 90\% completeness in apparent magnitude (see Fig.~\ref{fig:massCompletenessAll}, upper left panel).
 For this, we use estimates from \cite{Merlin24} and we interpolate the curve using the cubic spline algorithm and find where the completeness curve falls below 0.9, mag$_{90\%} = 29.04$.
 Then we use two distinct methods to translate the apparent magnitude to M$_\star$.

-For the first method, we select from the final sample only galaxies with apparent magnitude (F356W + F444W) above the 90\% completeness limit.
+For the first method, we select from our photometric catalogue of 12\,939 galaxies only the sources with apparent magnitude (F356W + F444W) above the 90\% completeness limit.
 Then we divide the sample into seven logarithmic redshift bins between 0.05 and 6.
 For each bin, we prepare 20 M$_\star$ histograms, each with a different number of bins between 15 and 35.
 For each histogram, we find the M$_\star$ for which the distribution breaks (maximum of the distribution).
 Finally, we take the maximum value of M$_\star$ from all histograms for a given redshift range as a 90\% completeness limit.
 We report the log(M$_*/$M$_\odot$) limit for 90\% completeness to be 7.9, 7.8, and 7.9 for DelayedBQ, NonParametric and Regulator \textit{MIRI runs}, respectively.
 This method is visualised in Fig.~\ref{fig:massCompletenessAll}.

-For the second method, we utilise the stellar emission from the SEDs produced by CIGALE for all galaxies.
+For the second method, we utilise the stellar emission from the SEDs produced by CIGALE for all galaxies from our photometric catalogue of 12\,939 galaxies.
 The SEDs are corrected to the rest-frame and redshifted for $z = 0 + 0.05n$, with $n = 1,2,3...200$ (up to $z = 10$).
 Each of the redshifted SEDs is then convolved with a transmission curve of F356W and F444W to calculate the apparent magnitude.
 For each of the SEDs we find the maximum redshift for detection above 90\% completeness (the apparent magnitude of F356W + F444W greater than 29.04 mag).
 We build two groups of galaxies:

 Then both groups are split into 0.5 wide redshift bins.
 We find the maximum M$_\star$ in each bin and fit a linear function to the results.
 We report the completeness of 90\% in $z = 6$ in M$_*=10^{7.9}$ and $=10^{7.6}$ M$_\odot$ for the quiescent sample and the star-forming sample, respectively.
 The results are presented in Fig.~\ref{fig:massCompletenessQG_SFR}.
 Both methods are coherent and we can state that at $z=6$ our sample is 90\% complete for M$_*\simeq10^8$M$_\odot$.